The location where Dimebag Darrell died.

-This is the location where heavy metal musician "Dimebag" Darrell Abbott was murdered in 2004.
+This is the location where Dimebag Darrell was shot dead.

 It is situated at 5055 Sinclair Road in Columbus, Ohio.

-On December 8th, 2004, the former Pantera guitarist was shot dead while he was performing at the Alrosa Villa nightclub.
+On December 8th, 2004, a crazed fan murdered the former Pantera guitarist while he was performing at the Alrosa Villa nightclub.

-Gale was a former Marine who was reportedly suffering from paranoid schizophrenia.
-In the lead-up to the crime, he exhibited strange behavior.
-According to one report, he was convinced that Pantera was trying to steal his identity.
+Gale was a former Marine who suffered from paranoid schizophrenia.
+In the lead-up to the crime, he exhibited strange behavior and became convinced that Pantera was trying to steal his identity.

-Following the shooting, there was a mass outpouring of grief from heavy metal fans, many of whom considered Abbott to be one of the greatest guitarists of all time.
+Following the shooting, there was a mass outpouring of grief from heavy metal fans, many of whom considered Dimebag to be one of the greatest heavy metal guitarists of all time.

 Although the Alrosa Villa nightclub was demolished on December 7th, 2021, it is likely that this lot on Sinclair Road will continue to be a popular pilgrimage site for Pantera fans.